Vampire: The Masquerade – Bloodlines: Gameplay

 Bloodlines is an action role-playing video game optionally presented from the first- or third-person perspective.
 Before the game begins, players create a male or female vampire character by selecting a vampire clan and configuring available points in three areas—Attributes, Abilities, and Disciplines (vampiric powers)—or by answering questions, which create a character for the player.
 The player can select one of seven vampire clans: the powerful Brujah, the decadent Toreador, the insane Malkavian, the aristocratic Ventrue, the monstrously deformed Nosferatu, the blood-magic-wielding Tremere, or the animalistic Gangrel.

 The player builds their character by spending acquired points to increase their ratings in the three areas.
 The points spent on Attributes and Abilities combine to determine a player's success or effectiveness in performing tasks such as using firearms, brawling, and lock-picking; for example, determining how accurate or how far the player can shoot or if they can hack a computer.
 Attributes are represented by physical (strength, dexterity, and stamina), social (charisma, manipulation, and appearance), and mental (perception, intelligence, and wits).
 Abilities are talents (such as brawling and dodging), skills (such as firearms and melee), and knowledge (such as computers and investigation).
 The player is initially assigned points to spend in the three areas, with the amount they can spend determined by clan; for example, the Brujah can spend the most points on physical and skill attributes.
 During character creation, each upgrade costs one point.
 The upgrade cost increases as the game progresses.
 Each ability can be raised from zero to five, and it is impossible to accrue enough experience points to complete every skill (allowing the player to specialize or balance their character).
 Experience points are gained by completing quests, finding items, or unlocking secret paths rather than killing enemies and are used to increase or unlock the character's statistics and abilities.
 The game features a main story and optional side quests that can be completed at any time; the player can move between the available areas at will to revisit locations, characters, or merchants.

 The player's clan affects their skills and powers.
-Although the attractive Toreadors receive bonuses for seduction and persuasion, opening additional dialog options, they are physically weak; the Nosferatu are forced to travel in the shadows or through sewers to avoid alerting humans but receive bonuses to their intelligence and computer skills, which enables access to more information.
-The Malkavians have different dialog options, reflecting their inherent insanity.
-Upgrading some skills provides additional dialog options; attractive and charismatic characters seduce to get their way, aggressive characters threaten, and others persuade their targets to cooperate.
+Although the attractive Toreadors receive bonuses for seduction and persuasion, opening additional dialogue options, they are physically weak; the Nosferatu are forced to travel in the shadows or through sewers to avoid alerting humans but receive bonuses to their intelligence and computer skills, which enables access to more information.
+The Malkavians have different dialogue options, reflecting their inherent insanity.
+Upgrading some skills provides additional dialogue options; attractive and charismatic characters seduce to get their way, aggressive characters threaten, and others persuade their targets to cooperate.